Eliza Douglas

-Eliza Douglas (born 1984) is a US American contemporary artist known primarily for their paintings and performances, though also works with sculpture and photography.
-Since the 2000s she has worked with music with different artists.
+Eliza Douglas (born 1984) is an American contemporary artist known primarily for their paintings and performances, though also works with sculpture and photography.
+Since the 2000s, she has worked with music with different artists.

-Their meta-paintings are often inspired by art, fashion, pop culture as well as different subcultures.
-Aside from being an artist Douglas has worked as a model for a variety of brands like Balenciaga, Helmut Lang and Vetements.
+Her meta-paintings are often inspired by art, fashion, pop and underground culture.
+Aside from being an artist, Douglas has also worked as a model for a variety of brands like Balenciaga, Helmut Lang and Vetements.